id/emqx-docs/en_US/observability/alarms.md

 ### Receive Alarm Events via Webhook Integration

-Starting from EMQX version 5.8.5, the rule engine supports two new alarm events: [$events/alarm_activated](../data-integration/rule-sql-events-and-fields.md#alarm-activated-event-events-alarm-activated) and [$events/alarm_deactivated](../data-integration/rule-sql-events-and-fields.md#alarm-deactivated-event-events-alarm-deactivated).
+Starting from EMQX version 5.8.5, the rule engine supports two new alarm events: [$events/sys/alarm_activated](../data-integration/rule-sql-events-and-fields.md#system-alarm-activated-event-events-sys-alarm-activated) and [$events/sys/alarm_deactivated](../data-integration/rule-sql-events-and-fields.md#system-alarm-deactivated-event-events-sys-alarm-deactivated).
 These events allow you to receive notifications of alarm activities via external HTTP services through Webhook integration.

 To configure Webhook integration:

 1. In the EMQX Dashboard, navigate to **Monitoring** -> **Alarms**.
 2. Click the **Set Up Webhook** button in the upper right corner to open the Webhook integration setup page.
 3. Enter a name for the Webhook integration and a note (optional).
-In the **Trigger** field,  `$events/alarm_activated` and `$events/alarm_deactivated` are pre-selected.
+In the **Trigger** field,  `Alarm Activated` and `Alarm Deactivated` are pre-selected.
 4. Enter the Webhook URL where you want to send the notifications.
 5. For more configuration options, refer to [Create Webhook](../data-integration/webhook.md).
 6. Click **Save** when you finish.